mohit1997/JIND/README.md

 ```

 ### Note: Path to python file used to run JIND
 Any changes to hyperparamters can be directly made in this file [classify_JIND_R.py](./extras/classify_JIND_R.py) directly.
 We also provide a [demo script](./extras/seurat_to_pickle.R) that should run in R if all the steps are followed.
+We have also provided a [wrapper](./extras/jind_wrapper.R) for JIND in R, which we have observed is slower because it uses reticulate as the interface.
+While we do not recommend using it, interested users can use this wrapper for development purposes.

 # Differential Expression Analysis